PeterCamilleri/mysh/README.md

     'ruby' is not recognized as an internal or external command, operable program or batch file.

-The there are either installation issues with Ruby or you need to see option 2.
+Then there are either installation issues with Ruby or you need to see option 2.

 Once Ruby operation is confirmed, all that is needed is to get a copy of the Command Window Icon and update the target field in its properties as: